 They are loyal to brands they like and will spend more

-They value convenience and are will to pay more for it
+They value convenience and are willing to pay more for it

 What if an airline followed Airbnb’s example and fully committed to the customer’s experience?
 What if an airline partnered with expert locals worldwide, harnessing their passion for their cities, and incorporated this content into their marketing approach.
 Instead of email blasts about extra baggage allowance, airlines could personalise recommendations around in-destination seasonal attractions, bespoke experiences and local insights.
 Airlines could approach travel from a customer’s perspective, not the flight, but the destination the flight serves.

 This is not a difficult process; the services are available and it can be achieved within a budget, but there are two barriers to entry: integration and curation.

 An airline would need to integrate a recommendation system in order better understand the destinations and interests of their customers.
 The system could identify the context by which to match a customer to a destination, thereby personalising the recommendation.

 Aggregating content is achievable, Google do this best.
-But curation is the process of revealing the best guides to lead the travelers in-destination.
+But curation is the process of revealing the best guides to lead the travellers in-destination.
 Curation determines the harmony of a customer’s experience, and the relevancy of the marketing.